 13. Cochinillo or Roast Suckling Pig

-Another typical Spanish Christmas food is the roast suckling pig, which is known in Spain as cochinillo.
+Another typical Christmas food in Spain is the roast suckling pig, which is known as cochinillo

 It is quite complex to get the perfect cooking point and this meat is sensationally tasting when cooked in a stone furnace with embers.